Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Abstract

+Accurate measurements of magnetic fields are essential in diverse areas, from biomedical diagnostics \cite{boto_meg, brookes_meg, aslam_meg, morales_mcg} to navigation \cite{searcy_navigation, afzal_navigation, wang_navigation} and resource exploration \cite{schmidt_mining, collar_mining}.
+Furthermore in health care, magnetic field sensing bears great potential for improvements over established electric measurements \cite{boto_meg, schofield_meg_eeg, fu_review, budker_review}.
+However, while state-of-the-art magnetometers such as superconducting quantum interference devices (SQUIDs) and vapor-cell sensors offer excellent sensitivities down to the $\SI{}{fT/\sqrt{\hertz}}$ regime, they usually require cryogenics, heating and/or magnetically shielded environments, limiting their practicality \cite{boto_meg, schofield_meg_eeg}.

-Sensors based on quantum emitters, such as the nitrogen-vacancy (NV) center in diamond are a promising alternative \cite{doherty_paper, levine_paper, rondin_paper}.
-NV centers show operation at room temperature and thus no thermal insulation is required.
-This enables placing the sensor directly onto the system of interest, which is not possible with SQUIDs.
-The four different orientations of NV centers in the diamond crystal intrinsically allow to obtain the vectorial information of the magnetic field \cite{schloss_vector}.
-Furthermore, NV magnetometers can have a large dynamic range \cite{gizzi_paper} and can work on background fields (even up to \SI{8}{\tesla} \cite{stepanov_dynamic_range}), making them promising for high sensitivity magnetometry in a non-shielded and even high-field environment.
-In recent years, significant research has improved NV magnetometers, and sensitivities have reached $\SI{0.5}{pT/\sqrt{\hertz}}$ \cite{zhang_sens, barry_sens, graham_sens, sekiguchi_sens, zhang_blueprint, eisenach_sens, wang_sens, fescenko_sens, xie_sens, gao_sens}.
-Sensitivity improvements are often achieved by increasing the coherence time of the NV center, thus narrowing the magnetic resonance linewidth and decreasing the intrinsic dynamic range of the sensor \cite{barry_sens, graham_sens, zhang_blueprint}.
-Other improvements have been achieved via cavity-enhanced microwave readout \cite{eisenach_sens,wang_sens} or indirectly, by enhancing the magnetic signals in one direction with magnetic flux concentrators \cite{fescenko_sens, xie_sens, gao_sens, shao_mfc, ziabari_mfc}.
-This is a promising path for improving sensitivity at the cost of dynamic range.
-However, environmental background fields and noise are also amplified and flux concentrators amplify only one direction, making the vectorial information hardly accessible \cite{ziabari_mfc}.
-General challenges for fluorescence-based sensors are limited collection efficiency and achievable optical contrast due to the NV center's spin dynamics and background fluorescence \cite{barry_paper}.
+Nitrogen-vacancy (NV) centers in diamond provide a promising alternative \cite{doherty_paper, levine_paper, rondin_paper}.
+They can be operated at room temperature, offer intrinsic vector capability, and exhibit a large dynamic range (or linear measurement regime/operating range).
+Recent advances have improved sensitivities to the sub-$\SI{}{pT/\sqrt{\hertz}}$ regime \cite{zhang_sens, barry_sens, graham_sens, sekiguchi_sens, zhang_blueprint, eisenach_sens, wang_sens, fescenko_sens, xie_sens, gao_sens}.
+However, sensitivity improvements are often achieved by increasing the coherence time of the NV center, thus narrowing the magnetic resonance linewidth and decreasing the intrinsic dynamic range of the sensor \cite{barry_sens, graham_sens, zhang_blueprint}.
+General challenges for fluorescence-based sensors are limited collection efficiency and achievable optical contrast between the fluorescence of the spin states due to the spin dynamics and background fluorescence \cite{barry_paper}.